Orthodontics/Braces for Children

 Invisible, clear aligners that can be removed from the mouth

-The first 3 types use wires to move the teeth to the desired position.
-Clear, removable
+The first three types use wires to move the teeth to the desired position.
+Clear,

-aligners do not use wires and may also be an option.
-Aligners are custom formed plastic
+removable aligners do not use wires and may also be an option.
+Aligners are custom-formed

-guides that fit over the teeth and are used in a series to move the teeth into their
+plastic guides that fit over the teeth and are used in a series to move the teeth

 The following recommendations will help eliminate, or reduce, any oral health problems